 It is a metric that shows how well an advertising campaign is doing with regard to the amount of money spent.
 In other words, ROAS measures how much value or return you are getting from every advertising dollar.

 Your goal here is a high ROAS because it indicates a higher spending efficiency and thus indicates that your agency partner or your marketing team is making better decisions and following a good strategy to obtain business goals.
 Again – here comes a tricky thing that many people don’t know or simply ignore.
 If you don’t know when your customer clicked an ad (costs incurred) you won’t be able to truly understand your ROAS.
 The above-mentioned cohorts play a huge role here.
-You need to check your total revenue against your Day0 revenue, the revenue that happens just the same day a new user has been acquired.
+You need to check your total revenue against your Day0 revenue, the revenue that happens just the same day you acquire a new user.

 You will quickly understand that Day0 revenues are (in most businesses) much lower than total revenues.
 Now imagine you simply pause all marketing but still you may receive revenues … you need to understand how many days this chunk of longtail users comes back to you and keeps purchasing / making revenue.